|Site Map | Bulletin Home | Temple University|

 Competitions for these programs are announced in the late fall or early spring.
 For further information, contact Temple's International Programs.
 Each exchange program can accommodate only a small number of students annually.
 Specialized exchange programs are also available through some schools and colleges.
 Check with your school or college advising office for a list of these programs.

 Each year, a number of faculty direct summer programs abroad for academic credit.
 Some programs change on an annual basis; others have been part of Temple's summer curriculum for many years.
 The programs generally last four to six weeks and admit qualified students from Temple and other universities.
 Temple charges its regular tuition rates for summer programs overseas.
-Descriptions of some of Temple's regular summer abroad programs follow.
+In recent years, summer programs have been conducted in Brazil, Costa Rica, France, Germany, Ghana, India, Italy, Jamaica, Japan, Mexico, Spain and the United Kingdom.

 The University Honors Program is for academically-talented students who want to major in everything - and still graduate in four years.
 At the core of the program are small classes taught by Temple’s favorite professors, many of who have won the prestigious Temple University Great Teacher Award.
 Such classes reflect the academic passions of Honors professors and challenge students to think in new ways and respond with creativity.

 The Honors staff enjoys helping students with their major choices, graduate and professional school applications, scholarship competitions, and networking.
-Honors students may choose to live in “1300,” the designated Honors residence hall, during their freshman and sophomore years; they organize and participate in activities from coffee houses to floor hockey to community service.
+Honors students may choose to live in “1300,” the designated Honors residence hall, during their freshman and sophomore years; the Honors Activities Board (HAB) organizes academic, social and cultural events.

 Honors Certificate Program